Article by Mark Trotta

 The DeLorean DMC-12, more commonly known as the DeLorean, was the only model ever produced by the small company.
 Featuring gull-wing doors and a brushed stainless steel body, the internationally-designed, Irish-built sports car was originally manufactured from 1981 through 1982.

 As a GM engineer, Delorean helped developed the Pontiac GTO, Firebird, Grand Prix, as well as the Chevy Vega.
 He left General Motors in 1973 to form the DeLorean Motor Company (DMC).

 A mid-engine car was conceived in 1974, with help from Bill Collins.
 Due to production issues, it was later changed to rear-engine.
 Lotus of England supplied a steel X-member backbone chassis, with a body design by Giorgetto Giugiaro.
 The first prototype of the DeLorean car appeared in March of 1976.

 DeLorean Car Production

 Based largely on the Lotus Esprit, the underbody featured four-wheel independent suspension, coil springs, and telescopic shock absorbers.
 The front suspension used double wishbones, and the rear suspension had a multi-link style.

 The first DeLorean rolled off the production line on January 21, 1981.
 Several running changes were made, such as the hood, wheels and interior.
 Despite being produced in Northern Ireland, DMC-12s were primarily intended for the American market.
 All production models were left-hand drive, which limited the car's popularity in the United Kingdom.

 All DeLorean cars left the factory uncovered by paint or clear coat, with the exception of three cars plated in 24-karat gold (a fourth car was reportedly gold-plated by it's owner).
 Many painted examples exist, but these were done after the cars left the factory.

-To sell DeLoreans in the United Kingdom would mean producing a right-hand drive configuration of the car.
+To sell cars in the United Kingdom meant producing a right-hand drive version.
 The cost of building an additional model would have been too costly, so conversions were done to left-hand drive models after they left the factory.
-It is estimated that only 17 right-hand drive factory-authorized DeLoreans were ever produced.
+It is estimated that only 17 right-hand drive factory-authorized DeLoreans were produced.